w314/notes/1notes/javaScript/javaSrcipt.md

 - used for WEB development (gives functionality to websites)

 ### JavaScript vs Java
+- Compiled / Interpreted
+  - JS is interpreted
+  - Java is compiled
+- Varibales
+  - JS is loosely typed
+  - Java is strongly typed
-### Objects
+-  Objects
-JavaScript

-    - inheritance is through prototype mechanism in javaSript
+    - in JS inheritance is through prototype mechanism
+    - in Java through classes
+- Threads
+  - JavaScript is single threaded
+  - Java is multithreaded
     -
+## Variables

+Available variable declarations
+JavaScript has three kinds of variable declarations.

+`var` - Declares a variable, optionally initializing it to a value.

+`let`- Declares a block-scoped, local variable, optionally initializing it to a value.

+`const` - Declares a block-scoped, read-only named constant.

 ## Data Types

 - let
 - const
 ## Scope